Juicer.io Logo

 Your company sells themed cakes and one of your target audiences is parents of kids aged 1-16.

-After looking at the behavioral data and engagement data of adults 25-45, you determine that your target audience spends most of their time on Facebook and Instagram with a small amount of Twitter interaction as well.
-They use the platforms to share pictures of their kids and family, to keep up with friends, catch up on news, and laugh at funny videos and pictures.
+After looking at the behavioral data and engagement data of adults 25-45, you determine that your target audience spends most of their time on Facebook and Instagram, with a small amount of Twitter interaction as well.
+They use the platforms to share pictures of their kids and family, keep up with friends, catch up on news, and laugh at funny videos and pictures.

-That’s a robust start to learning more about a customer target audience.
+That’s a robust start to learning more about a customer’s target audience.
 With this information, you have a better understanding of which social media data points would be helpful to better target and engage with your audience.
 Preference data points that would help you learn more about your consumers and reach them include:

 • Favorite sports teams